-I first met Court Coley when I was touring my current college Birmingham Southern College.
+I first met Court Coley when I was touring my current college Birmingham-Southern College.
 I knew a few things about him before meeting him.
-I knew he had just finished his last year playing football for Birmingham Southern College (BSC), that he was great friends with one of my hometown family friends, and that there were a lot of talks about him becoming BSC’s position coach for football.
+I knew he had just finished his last year playing football for Birmingham-Southern College (BSC), that he was great friends with one of my hometown family friends, and that there were a lot of talks about him becoming BSC’s position coach for football.
 Upon first meeting Court I wondered how and why he decided that he wanted to become a football coach and what challenges he faced when stepping into this new role for him.
 I had long thoughts about becoming a football coach myself and questioned what type of challenges came abroad and how much different it is from coming straight from a player to a coach.

-Just recently I was able to actually sit with Court Coley in his office and ask him some questions that I had and ask him his views on a couple of different things.
+Just recently I was able to sit with Court Coley in his office and ask him some questions that I had and ask him his views on a couple of different things.
 I wanted to know what made him so invested in being a coach and see if his interests were the same as mine.
 These were some of the different questions I have asked him.

 Where were you born and raised?
 What was your hometown like?